lucide-icons/lucide/docs/guide/basics/color.md

 ## Using parent elements text color value

-Because the color of lucide icons uses `currentColor`, the color of the icon depends on the computed `color` of the element or it inherits it from it's parent.
+Because the color of lucide icons uses `currentColor`, the color of the icon depends on the computed `color` of the element, or it inherits it from its parent.

 So for example if a parent element color value is `#fff` and one of the children is a lucide icon, the color of the icon will be rendered  as `#fff`.
 This is browser native behaviour.